 Information about recent World Scout Moots:

-Scouts of any age can participate in JOTA-JOTI.
-The radio stations for JOTA are operated by licensed amateur radio operators.
+Scouts (and Guides) of any age can participate in JOTA-JOTI.
+(The amateur radio stations normally need to be operated by licensed amateur radio operators.)

 The World Scout Inter-religious Symposium (WSIS) is a gathering of representatives of National Scout Organizations and religious networks, some of which have Consultative Status with the World Scout Committee.
 The WSIS helps reinforce the value of Scouting as an institution promoting interreligious dialogue, tolerance, solidarity and peace.
 The WSIS furthers co-operation and understanding of interreligious issues throughout the Scout Movement.